Joe-Davis-Blockly/blockly/docs/guides/contribute/core/klingon.md

 ## Who?

-The number of Google employees who are fluent in Klingon is larger than one might expect (and we are hiring).
+The number of Google employees who are fluent in Klingon is larger than one might expect.
 Google's Klingon language group maintains a style guide for terminology so that different applications use a consistent vocabulary.